ey92/notes/6010notes.md

 #### electronic cash vs physical cash
 - physical cash circulates
-    - electronic cash doesnot circulate and has to be cleared and cancelled as a spent coin after spending
+    - electronic cash does not circulate and has to be cleared and canceled as a spent coin after spending

 ### Anonymous Cash Technology
 - nonsequential double-encoding